hopkinsbowman78/music_and_mental_health/README.md

 **Implication:** While music is often used as a coping tool, the data suggests that simply listening to music more may not reduce symptoms of mental health conditions and might be associated with higher symptom levels.
 This underscores the importance of understanding the type and context of music being consumed.

+### Conclusion:
+The analysis of the MxMH dataset suggests that music has a complex and multifaceted impact on mental health.
+While certain types of music or streaming services may correlate with higher mental health symptoms, others might offer therapeutic benefits.
+The key takeaway for Music Therapy is the need for personalized approaches—considering the type of music, the amount of time spent listening, and individual patient responses to different genres and platforms.
+This personalized approach could maximize the therapeutic benefits of music, helping individuals with mental health conditions more effectively.

  ## Synopsis of Process